easa/juv/README.md

 ---

-JUV is a set of [express.js](http://expressjs.com/) middlewares that use a developer-defined model to validate and sanitize input from the client and the advantage is to make a definition of view-models that makes the architecture model more rational and reliable.
+JUV is a *clean*, *neat*, *easy to use and *professianl* set of [express.js](http://expressjs.com/) middlewares that use a developer-defined model to validate and sanitize input from the client and the advantage is to make a definition of view-models that makes the architecture model more rational and reliable.
 So make sure you got Nodejs, then install express using this command: `npm i express`.

 ## Installation
 Install it using npm (make sure that you have Node.js 8.x or newer): `npm i juv` or: